open-contracting/standard/docs/guidance/publish/change_history.md

 In OCDS, a new release is published using the 'tenderUpdate' tag.

-No changes are made to the existing planning and tender releases, however in the new release a link to the enquiry responses is added to `tender.documents`.

-The `hasEnquiries` field is set to true.
+No changes are made to the existing planning and tender releases, however in the new release a link to the enquiry responses is added to `tender.documents` and the `hasEnquiries` field is set to true.

-The publisher has decided to include all unchanged fields and values for the previous immutable release in the new one.
+The publisher has decided to repeat fields and values which are unchanged from the previous releases in the new one.

 The record for the contracting process now has three immutable releases, and updated compiled and versioned releases.
-Note that the compiled release has included the enquiries document in the tender section, and the field hasEnquiries has more than one entry in the versioned release.
+Note that the compiled release includes the enquiries document in the tender section, and the field `tender.hasEnquiries` has more than one entry in the versioned release.

 ```eval_rst